brunolpsousa/Challenge-01-VetClinic/README.md

 ### Consume it:

 You can use any tool to consume the API, but this repository provides a collection and environment files to be imported by Postman for convenience.
-You can find them inside ./Postman directory.
+You can find them inside Postman directory.